 This is a special spot in the Banks Peninsula.
 The views over French Farm and Barrys Bay in the distance are the perfect way to start the day.
 Nestled in the hill and deep in the countryside there are walking tracks and nature galore on this side of the Peninsula.

 Take a little drive up the road from Akaroa, and you’ll find plenty of areas to (safely) pull over and catch the views from anywhere along Summit Road.
 Head towards Le Bons Bay and you’ll get a panorama of views from Akaroa and the bays, over to Le Bons Bay and out to the ocean in the east.

 Onawe Peninsula Track

 A short, reasonable incline along Onawe Track takes you right through the middle of the peninsula.
 This sacred Maori site requires respect and care as you embark the deceptively simple hour return walk.
-With a small ascension at the end the views are spectacular with this spit of land giving 360 snapshots of the bays, volcanic cliffs, and Pacific Ocean.
-The fluidity of the hills melts into the sea, and with not a person in sight we were on top of the world on our visit.
+With a small ascension at the end the views are spectacular.
+This spit of land gives 360 snapshots of the bays, volcanic cliffs, and Pacific Ocean.
+The fluidity of the hills melts into the sea beautifully.
+With not a person in sight we were on top of the world on our visit.

-The track is short but sweet, meaning there’s no excuse not to park up at the jetty and make your way past unusually patterned rocks (and maybe skip a few stones) before climbing the grassy banks to the rocky summit.
-As the walk requires crossing the pebbled beach below the peninsula, avoid the hike during or near the high tide hours (or risk soggy feet/getting stranded!).
+The track is short but sweet.
+There’s no excuse not to park up at the jetty and make your way around the rocks.
+Climb the grassy banks to the triumphant summit.
+As the walk requires crossing the pebbled beach below the peninsula, avoid the hike during or near the high tide hours.
+You’ll otherwise risk soggy feet/getting stranded!

 Tucked away behind the hills is the port town of Lyttelton.
-Far from the hustle and bustle of city life, this sleepy harbour has bays, boats, and beauty that is best appreciated from the road winding up the hill.
+This sleep harbous is far from the hustle and bustle of city life.
+You’ll find bays, boats, and beauty best appreciated from the road winding up the hill.

 How to get to Lyttelton from Christchurch